dstackai/dstack/README.md

       gpu: 1
 ```

-Use `deps` to add artifacts of other workflows as dependencies.
-You can refer to other
-workflows via the name of the workflow, or via the name of the tag.

 **Step 2:** Run the workflow via `dstack run`:

 ```shell
 dstack run train
 ```

-It will automatically provision the required compute resource, and run the workflow.
+It will automatically provision the required compute resource in the configured AWS account,
+and run the workflow.
 You'll see the output in real-time:

 ```shell
 Provisioning...
 It may take up to a minute. ✓